muhammadajlal/Sports-Celebrity-Image-Classification-Web-Application/README.md

 # Sports_Celebrity_Image_Classification

 ###  Welcome to the Sports Celebrity Image Classification project!
-This data science and machine learning project focuses on classifying images of five sports personalities.
+This data science and machine learning project focuses on building an interactive web application to classify images of five sports personalities.

 ## How to Run the Application Locally